C-LavonM/MainPortfolio-/README.md

 # My Portfolio
-All about me! come see all the wonderful things I can do
+All about me! come see all the wonderful things I can do.

 ![](Images/yellow%20gardenia.jpg)